jzheng23/Time2Stop-slides/Time2Stop.md

 - Modeling (2 weeks): to collect features and labels for the initial models training
 - Break (1 week): to mitigate carry-over effects from label collection
   - Label collection may affect phone usage.
-  - _What about the label collection for models updating?_
 - Baseline (1 week): to collect app usage data with no intervention
 - Intervention (4 weeks): daily micro-randomized trials of four interventions
+  - _What about the label collection for models updating here?_

 ---